kawgh1/react-crown-clothing/README.md

             - Selectors can compute derived data, allowing Redux to store the minimal possible state.
             - Selectors are efficient.
 A selector is not recomputed unless one of its arguments changes.
             - Selectors are composable.
 They can be used as input to other selectors.
+            - **Selectors are used when you only want to return part of the State or a 'slice'**
+                - **this prevents a total re-render of the component(s)**
+                - `Used in this app to display the current number of items in shopping cart icon`

+    File: cart.selectors.js, cart-icon.component.jsx